 - Are carrying multiple babies (twins or more)

 What Will Happen?

-The doctor will use ultrasound to confirm that the baby’s heart has stopped beating.
-If the woman’s health is at risk, she will need to deliver the baby right away.
+The health care provider will use an ultrasound to confirm that the baby's heart has stopped beating.
+If the woman's health is at risk, she will need to deliver the baby right away.
 Otherwise, she can choose to have medicine to start labor or wait for labor to begin on its own.